anahid1988/DeepRUL/README.md

 [cmapss]: figures/CMAPSS_description.png

+### Counterfactual Explanations
+Figure below, shows an overview of my approach for extracting the similar examples and counterfactual examples for a given prediction.

+![alt text][BigPicture]

+[workpackages]: figures/Big-Picture.png

 ### Dataset and Work Description
 Commercial Modular Aero-Propulsion System Simulation is intended for Prognosis Health Management tasks such as Time-To-Failure (TTF) and Remaining-Useful-Life (RUL) estimation.
 We specifically download the publicly available CMAPSS dataset used for PHM08 challenge from [Nasa dataset repository](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/).
 C-MAPSS aircraft engine data is a benchmark dataset that contains run-to-failure data, including labeled breakdowns.
 It represents 218 engines of a similar type, which all start from a healthy state.
 Faults are injected throughout the entire engine's life span until it goes to a breakdown state.
 The maximum and the minimum number of cycles to failure in the training set are 357 and 128, respectively, with a mean of 210.
 The engine data's attributes (26 attributes) consist of three operational settings, time series data collected from vibration sensors.
 Given the original description of the dataset at [Nasa dataset repository](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/), we name the columns as follows: the first two columns represent the engine number and cycles, columns 3 to 5 represent the operational settings and from column six, every time series attribute is named as s1 to s21 (sensor-measurement one, sensor-measurement two and so on).